mgrennan/maxscale_build_vagrant/README.md

 The actual puppet manifest is in puppet/manifests/base.pp, it takes care of

-* installing all necessary packages,
+* installing all necessary packages
 * enabling core dumps
 * checking out MaxScale source
 * building and installing MaxScale
 * starting and configuring three mysqld instances in a master/slave setup suitable for running the bundled tests

+and currently works for both CentOS 6.4 and Ubuntu 12.04 'Trusty'.
+Support for other distributions and distro versions shouldn't be too hard but will require some extra tweaking and testing.

-Running the tests is not part of the process yet as I think that this should be done manually and output should be watched.
+Running the actual maxscale test is not part of the process yet as I think that this should be done manually and output should be watched.

 Test setup
 ----------